ironsheep/P2-RPi-IoT-gateway/README.md

 | PROC | /proc like readonly files which provide RPi configuration information.

 The actual location within the RPi file system for each of the folders is specified in the **config.ini**.
 Default locations are provided and each default can be overridden.

+### (Future) Twitter Send/Receive

+The Twitter service allows the P2 to send Twitter messaages to and receive Twitter message from the configured Twitter account.
+Access is provided to the Twitter API by using a user specific API Key which you obtain and then place in the **config.ini** file.

+*IDEA: Imagine using our LED Matrix display to create a live display of Twitter traffic for a specific account!*

 ### (Future) MQTT Send/Receive